Tuggi-Enterprise/tuggi-website/DESIGN_SYSTEM_GUIDE.md

 typography.fontWeight.bold     // 700
 ```

-## Spacing
+## Spacing (Synced with Tailwind)

-The spacing system uses a consistent scale:
+The spacing system uses a consistent scale and is now fully synchronized with Tailwind:

 ```typescript
 import { spacing } from '../utils/designSystem';